3.20 Changes ##

 Early on we will likely be using this to cover some str/dex requirements, as well as the usual life and resists. +1 physical gems is a generic mod now, so getting that may also be a viable choice.
-Anoint stats if you don't have the currency for anything, or some defensive option if you do (Aspect of Stone, Pristmatic Skin, etc).
+Anoint Replenishing Remedies, you will fall in love with the extra survivability.
 Do NOT Anoint Ravenous Horde- our swords have Onslaught built in and this does nothing for us.
 When we are able it is recommended to get an amulet with reservation efficiency with Pride, which is a Walord modifier.
 If you cannot find one for sale you can craft a Warlord amulet (preferably dex/str base) with bound fossils, or use Essences of Woe to help with our high Dexterity requirement.
 BALLER OPTION: Ashes of the Stars.
 This amulet gives us so much, although the price is going to make it the most expensive piece of even the highest budget version of this build.
 The +gems buffs our supports survivability, the damage we get from our golem, and benefits any other active skill.
 The quality is TREMENDOUS, as it lets us completely skip movespeed crafts on our rings when combined with Anomalous Convocation.
-I would not recommend going for this unless you have a lot of currency to throw away or the price drops a bit (5-10ex).
+I would not recommend going for this unless you have a lot of currency to throw away or the price drops a bit (5-10divs).